MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 * height (integer) - Optional.
 A whole number greater than 0 specifying the desired image height (in pixels). **Important:** To reduce the size of a photo you must supply values for both `width` and `height`.
 Note that if you supply disproportionate values for `width` and `height`, the system uses the proportionately smaller of the two values to resize the image.
 * displayOnScreen (boolean) - Optional.
 If `true` **and** a `fileName` is provided, displays the captured photo on Misty’s screen.
 If `false` or no `fileName` value is provided, does nothing.
 Defaults to `false`.
 * overwriteExisting (boolean) - Optional.
 Indicates whether Misty should overwrite an image with the same filename as the captured photo if one exists on her local storage.
 Passing in `true` overwrites a file with the same name.
 Passing in `false` prevents an existing file with the same name from being overwritten.
 In the case that `overwriteExisting` is set to `false` and a photo already exists with the same filename as the newly captured photo, the new photo is not saved to Misty.
 Defaults to `false`.
-* callbackMethod (string) - Optional.
+* callback (string) - Optional.
 The name of the callback function to call when the data returned by this command is ready.
 If empty, the default callback function (`_TakePicture()`) is called.
 * callbackRule (string) - Optional.
 The callback rule for this command.
 Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
 Defaults to `"synchronous"`.
 For a description of callback rules, see ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-quot-get-quot-data-callbacks).
-* skillToCallUniqueId (string) - Optional.
+* skillToCall (string) - Optional.
 The unique id of a skill to trigger for the callback, instead of calling back into the same skill.
 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
 * postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
 If no command follows this command, `postPauseMs` is not used.